Royal Rumble (2001): Main event matches

 Once everybody had entered the ring, Austin eliminated Haku, and Rikishi superkicked The Undertaker, eliminating him.
 Rikishi then attempted a Banzai Drop on The Rock, but The Rock recovered quickly, giving Rikishi a low blow and causing him to fall over the top rope.

 The final four consisted of Kane, The Rock, Austin, and Gunn.
 Gunn executed the Fame Asser on Austin, but Austin recovered quickly and eliminated Gunn.
 The Rock and Austin then battled each other after tossing Kane through (but not over) the ropes.
 Kane came back in moments later and tried to eliminate both The Rock and Austin, who were fighting near the ropes.
 The Rock was eliminated, while Austin held on to the ropes.
 After a minute or so of fighting Austin, Kane went outside the ring, grabbed a steel chair and tried to use it to hit Austin.
 Austin avoided the chair shot and executed a Stunner on Kane.
-As Kane got up, Austin hit him in the head three times with the chair and then clotheslined him over the top rope to win the Rumble for a record third time.
+As Kane got up, Austin hit him in the head three times with the chair and then clotheslined him over the top rope to win the Rumble for a record-setting third time, after his back-to-back wins in 1997 and 1998.